gavinlaking/vedeu/README.md

 ## Requirements

-Vedeu has been built on MacOSX 10.9 (Mavericks) with Ruby v2.1.2.
+Vedeu has been built on MacOSX 10.9/10.10 (Mavericks/Yosemite) with Ruby v2.1.

 Note: You may have trouble running Vedeu with Windows installations.
+(Pull requests welcome!)

 ## Installation